slnsw/dxlab-virtuoso/README.md

 * dxlab.sl.nsw.gov.au/search-terms/
 * dxlab.sl.nsw.gov.au/weemala/
 * dxlab.sl.nsw.gov.au/youngsydney/

+Changes to this list are made in /routes/proxyRoutes.js

 Now alias can proxy using rules.json, but doesn't seem to work for http/https connections.